-His parents stood out like something florescent.
-It seemed as if they were color in a black and white world, and they held the baby who was going to change the world.
+His parents stood out like something fluorescent.
+It seemed as if they were color in a black-and-white world, and they held the baby who was going to change the world.
 When I saw them I knew that everything had fallen into place.
 I saw the promise and He had come to save the world.

 I took Jesus and held Him in my arms.

 I was holding the Savior!
 This baby was to save the entire world from their sins.
 The Law required me to dedicate Him to God.
 Who can say what that means?
 I was to devote Him to God’s purpose and plan.
 Who had this honor, and who can say that this was their privilege?
 I had been chosen to insert Him into the purposes of God.

 When I laid my hands on Him it was like touching lightning.
 I spoke the blessing, but I understood that there was something more.
 I looked at His mother and spoke.
 It was both a blessing and a warning.
 I understood what God wanted to say, and it was a word that Israel’s hope would also have a sting that His mother needed to understand.

 When I left the three of them in the Temple courts I began to grasp the reality of it all.
 I spoke God’s heart to His mother Mary.
 She had to know and understand who this Child really was.
 For me my task was complete.